Skip to main content

 Digitalisation: driving the transition towards smart and sustainable mobility

-The EU supports the transport sector by rolling out new technologies in order to become cleaner, safer and more effective.
+The EU supports the transport sector increase its use of new technologies to become cleaner, safer and more effective.

 See Also